 Cultural Infusion works with a range of talented and educational multicultural presenters to create an array of storytelling programs for students.

-Also available in Victoria, Spirit of Italia shares a story of challenges faced by Italian immigrants in Australia while Vive La France is a theatre performance of France culture featuring music, dance, and comedy.
+Also available in Victoria, Songs of Italia shares a musical journey of Italian folk music, while Mime Magnifique! is a theatre performance of France culture featuring charades, magic tricks, and comedy.

 National Hispanic Heritage Month